ktigges/FlaskWebLogs/README.md

+Updated 07/05 - Changed form to have source/dest ip addresses, and a date picker with time fields.
+Updated query logic to include additional fields

 Script with a web front end that queries panorama traffic logs and displays results This script uses Flask and the WTForms framework to display input fields and render the results For this script to run we need some pre-requisites